Honors Program Courses

 Catalog description: An interdisciplinary introduction to Humanities with an emphasis on literature, history, comparative religion, and/or philosophy.
 The specific content of the course varies by section and instructor

-Spring 23: Tricia Sweet, MA.
-(Honors Program) This section focused on the theme of young adulthood in world literature.
+Spring 23: Tricia Sweet, MA (Honors Program) This section focuses on the theme of young adulthood in world literature.

-Fall 22: Heather Altfeld, MFA.
-(Comparative Religion and Humanities, Languages and Cultures, and Honors Program) This section focused on the theme of memory and forgetting in modern literature, history, and culture.
+Fall 22: Heather Altfeld, MFA (Comparative Religion and Humanities, Languages and Cultures) This section focuses on the theme of memory and forgetting in modern literature, history, and culture.

 Fall 22: Tricia Sweet, MA.
-(Honors Program) This section focused on the theme of young adulthood in world literature.
+(Honors Program) This section focuses on the theme of young adulthood in world literature.

 - HNRS 103: Physical Sciences